-On Thursday, December 7 at 4 p.m. at the Library Gallery, exhibition curator James Smalls will present his lecture “The Mark Rice Collection and the Homo-Erotics of Photography after Stonewall” to be followed by a reception.
+On Thursday, December 7 at 4 p.m. at the Library Gallery, as part of the Humanities Forum sponsored by the Dresher Center for the Humanities, exhibition curator James Smalls will present his lecture “The Mark Rice Collection and the Homo-Erotics of Photography after Stonewall” to be followed by a reception.
 (Read more here.)

 In its function as art, the male nude has had a controversial history.
 Although the female form has had a revered western iconography, the representation of the male body lacks a comparable continuity of tradition.
 Once the dominant ideal of the ancient Greeks and artists of the Italian Renaissance, images of the male body have since been regarded as carrying a heavy cultural burden.
 From the late 19th into the early 20th century, the male nude catered to a relatively limited audience.
 By the 1950s, images of unclothed men reappeared as part of an interest in body culture.
 From there, the visibility of the male body has increased dramatically.
 In the context of our postmodern moment, images of unclad or partially clad men contribute to wider debates around gender, sex and identity, but still embody elements of controversy and confrontation, which is why the male nude needs to be contextualized.